 Lethal Weapon (1987)

-Hardly a deep cut, Die Hard is the go-to Christmas action movie.
-It’s so good it tends to overshadow another Christmas classic for those craving some Yuletide homicide.
-1987’s Lethal Weapon was actually released over a year before Die Hard in July 1988.
+Although Die Hard is the go-to Christmas action movie, there is another Christmas classic for those craving some Yuletide homicide.
+Not only is 1987’s Lethal Weapon another great action movie that takes place during Christmas, but it was actually released over a year before Die Hard.

 Trading Places (1983)